cwsanchez/quanticscreen/README.md

 - Data may have N/A for some metrics (e.g., PEG/P/FCF use fallbacks; logs warnings).
 - Relies on yfinance—occasional gaps or delays; no real-time beyond manual refresh.
 - Custom sets accept any valid ticker (regex-validated), but unseeded ones auto-fetch slowly.
-- Simple password auth—suitable for personal use; comment out for local.
 - Performance: 1500 tickers may lag on low-end hosts; pagination not yet implemented.

 ## Contributing